uom-resquant/modelling_book/docs/new_week_9_categorical_variables.md

 ## [1] 0.5602409
 ```

 What's going on?
 Why do we have a different value here?
-If you look at the cross tab you should be able to understand.
+If you look at the cross-tab, you should be able to understand.
 R is now computing the odds ratio for "not being a victim of a crime" (since this is what defines the first column).
-When an odds ratio is below 1 it indicates that the odds in the first row ("urban") are lower than in the second row ("rural").
+When an odds ratio is below 1, it indicates that the odds in the first row ("urban") are lower than in the second row ("rural").
 Living in urban areas (as contrasted with living in rural areas) reduces the likelihood of non-victimisation.

-How to interpret odds ratios?
-Something that is important to keep in mind is that odds ratios (and relative risk) are non-negative values, that is: they cannot take negative values (i.e., -1, -3, etc.).
+How do you interpret odds ratios?
+Something important to keep in mind is that odds ratios (and relative risk) are non-negative values; that is, they cannot take negative values (i.e., -1, -3, etc.).
 They can go from 1 to infinite but only from 1 to zero.
 If the value is greater than 1 that means that, as in this case, living in an urban area increases the chances of the event, being a victim in this example.
 If the value were to be between 0 and 1 that would mean that the factor in question reduces the chances of the event you are trying to predict.
 Finally, a value of 1 means that there is no relationship between the two variables: it would mean that the odds or the risks are the same for the two groups.

-Whenever the odds ratio is between 0 and 1 that means that the odds of whatever it is defining the first column (in the more recent table we printed not being a victim) is lower for the first row (in this case living in an urban area) than in the second row (in this case living in a rural area).
-To read an odds ratio that is between 0 and 1 you first need to take its inverse, so in this case, 1/0.5602 will give you 1.78.
+Whenever the odds ratio is between 0 and 1, that means that the odds of whatever it is defining the first column (in the more recent table we printed not being a victim) is lower for the first row (in this case, living in an urban area) than in the second row (in this case living in a rural area).
+To read an odds ratio between 0 and 1, you first need to take its inverse, so in this case, 1/0.5602 will give you 1.78.
 What this is telling you is that the odds of not being a victim of crime are 1.78 times less for 'rural dweller' than 'urban dweller', which is the same as saying that the odds of being a victim of assault are 1.78 more for 'urban dweller' than 'rural dweller'.
 That is, odds ratios are reciprocal.

 You may be confused by now.
-Have a look at [this video](https://www.youtube.com/watch?v=nFHL54yOniI), it may help to see an oral presentation of these ideas with a different example.
+Look at [this video](https://www.youtube.com/watch?v=nFHL54yOniI); it may help to see an oral presentation of these ideas with a different example.
 Repeated practice will make it easier to understand.
 The fact that the interpretation of these quantities is contingent on the way we have laid out our table makes it particularly advisable to hand calculate them as explained above in relation to the outcome you are interested in until you are comfortable with them.
 This may help you to see more clearly what you are getting and how to interpret it.
-When looking at the R results for odds ratios just always keep in mind that you are aware of what are the reference categories (what defines the first column and the first row) when reading and interpreting odds ratios.
+When looking at the R results for odds ratios, always remember that you are aware of the reference categories (what defines the first column and the first row) when reading and interpreting odds ratios.
 The R function we introduced will always give you the odds ratio for the event defined in the first column and will contrast the odds for the group defined by the first row with the odds defined by the second row.
-If the odds ratio is between 0 and 1 that would mean the odds are lower for the first row, if the odds are greater than 1 that would mean the odds are higher for the second row.
+If the odds ratio is between 0 and 1, that would mean the odds are lower for the first row; if the odds are greater than 1, that would mean the odds are higher for the second row.

-It is also very important you do not confuse the relative risk (a ratio of probabilities) with the odds ratio (a ratio of odds).
+It is also very important you distinguish the relative risk (a ratio of probabilities) from the odds ratio (a ratio of odds).
 Be very careful with the language you use when interpreting these quantities.

 Odds ratios are ratios of odds, not probability ratios.
 You cannot say that urban dwellers are 1.78 more likely to be victimised.
 All you can say with an odds ratio is that the odds of being victimised are 1.78 times higher for urban dwellers than for residents in rural areas.
 Odds and probabilities are different things.